 Our unique mix of warm tropical waters from the north and colder southern currents means our waters are home to an enormous range of marine plants and animals.
 Yet our incredible marine life is under threat.
 Fishing, pollution, climate change, introduced marine pests, inappropriate coastal development and lack of adequate protection are putting our marine life at risk.
 We are working to maintain and improve the health of our marine environment.

 It's time for a Sydney Marine Park

-The Nature Conservation Council of NSW has joined with other environment groups and local community groups in an alliance calling for the creation of a Sydney Marine Park.
+We have formed an alliance with other groups who are calling for the creation of a Sydney Marine Park.
 You can pledge your support for a Sydney Marine Park on our petition page.

 While the need for a marine park in the Sydney region has been established for many years, the current push coincides with a NSW Government review to assess the best ways to enhance marine biodiversity between Newcastle and Shellharbour.

 The reason for the creation of a Sydney Marine Park is simple.
 Our oceans face growing risks from climate change, over-fishing, pollutions and severe storms.
 We need to protect marine life so we have fish for the future and can continue to enjoy the wonderful coastal lifestyle that makes Sydney a great place to live.

 A Sydney Marine Park could take many forms, but fundamentally it is about protecting marine life and doing it in a way that allows all activities to be managed in a sustainable way.
 It would include areas open to commercial and recreational fishing as well as areas protected in marine sanctuaries.

 The alliance is calling on the NSW Government to commit to the establishment of a Sydney Marine Park in 2016 as an outcome of its assessment process and to engage in a community consultation to design and implement a park by 2018.